Early Career Researcher Award (established 2021)

 - Self‐nomination is acceptable

-- Canada Research Chairs are not eligible for nomination
+- Canada Research Chairs are not included in the pool of eligible applicants

 - Recipients of the award will not be eligible for future nomination for this award